layerml/onboarding-project/tutorial1/README.md

 ## Step II: Add New Features

-> In this step, you will learn how to create 2 new Layer Features and add them into an existing Layer Featureset.
+> In this step, you will learn how to create 2 new Layer Features and add them into the existing Layer Featureset: ***order_features***

-> We will create and add 2 features below into the existing featureset ***order_features***:
+> We will create and add 2 features below into our project:
 > - Review Score
 > - Total Items
 >
-> For each feature, we will first create their respective python source files and then add them into an existing featureset file with their descriptions.
+> For each feature, we will first create its respective python source file and then define it into the featureset along with its description.

-> First, create ***review_score.py*** and ***total_items.py*** files and add them in the project directory under the **/tutorial1_before/features/order_features**.
-Copy and paste the code blocks below into these files.
+> Create ***review_score.py*** and ***total_items.py*** python source files and add them in the project directory under the **/tutorial1/features/order_features**.
+>
+>Copy and paste the code blocks below into the respective files.

 ***review_score.py***
 ```python